Virtual Server Hosting

 - Storage: $4.08 per GB per year for high-performance storage; $1.22 per GB per year for standard-performance storage.

 - Basic computational resources: $660 per VM per year, for a host with 1 virtual CPU or 1 GB of memory.

 - Incremental computational resources: $72 per VM per year, for each additional CPU or GB of memory.

 The VM Cost Calculator can be used to model costs for storage and computational resources.

 Virtual Servers should be configured with the smallest amount of resources needed to run the peak load.
 If you have a need for a virtual machine over 4 CPU, 16G of memory, high disk IOPS or over 2TB of disk space please ask for assistance to make sure your workload fits our shared hosting environment.
-To request a virtual server, submit a Virtual Server Request Form.

 Note:This service is also offered by Academic Divisional Computing and can be found here.